Bratwurst is a flavorful German sausage in a natural casing with origins that date back more than 600 years.

 Grilled Bratwurst with Sautéed Sweet Onions and Cabbage

-- 4 pre-cooked bratwurst (about 1 lb), pricked with a fork
+- 4 bratwurst sausages (3 ounces each), pricked with a fork

 - 4 bakery-style hot dog rolls

 - 2 to 3 tablespoons vegetable oil

 - 1 medium sweet onion, halved lengthwise and thinly sliced